 existing zoning rules and regulations in the Spofford Lake District and

-strongly oppose any variance for any future cluster development,
+strongly oppose any variance for future cluster development,

-Chesterfield ZBA’s approval of the variance requested by 9A LLC, as it is
+Chesterfield ZBA’s approval of the variance requested by 9A LLC, as this decision is

-contrary to the townspeople’s vote to restrict such a development, and
+contrary to the townspeople’s 1999 referendum vote to restrict such a development, and

-of the Chesterfield Board of Selectmen to oppose the ZBA’s variance decision as
+of the Chesterfield Board of Selectmen to oppose the ZBA’s decision to grant a variance.

-For more information and to see Steve McGrath's letter to
+For more information and to see President Steve McGrath's letter to

-members, go to the ‘News & Events’ Section at the right.
+members, click on the ‘News & Events’ Section at the right.

 quality testing results for 2013 are provided in the section listed at the right.

-Also included is a chart showing water quality metrics from 1988 thru 2013 and
+Also included is a chart showing water quality metrics from 1988 through 2013 and

 comparisons to all other NH lakes.